JulieMontoya/Random_Beeb_Stuff/experimental_language/parsing.md

 After parsing a variable, the parser state is changed to "expecting an operator".
-The state of the "last instruction was USE" flag will be dependent upon whether there were any single-ended operators before the value.  `str_ptr` is updated to point to the first character after the variable name.
+The state of the "last instruction was USE" flag will be dependent upon whether there were any single-ended operators before the value.  `basic_ptr` is updated to point to the first character after the variable name.

+### ARRAY ELEMENT

+Accessing an array element requires evaluating an expression for each subscript.

+First, the base address of the array is found.
+This points to the array's header record, which contains the number of dimensions  (1 byte)  followed by the size of each one  (2 bytes each).
+The base address is pushed onto the operation stack with an "array access" instruction.
+This has priority &0C, with the number of subscripts remaining in the place where its opcode would go.

+The current parser state is then pushed onto the 6502 stack, and a new parser state set up to expect a value and not stop on an = sign, with a stack depth of 0.
+This places the array access operation out of sight of the parser.

+.........!.........!.........!.........!.........!.........!.........!.........!

 ### END OF EXPRESSION (BAD)